nickzoic/nick.zoic.org/art/pycon-pyconau-2023-adelaide/index.md

 * [David Lawrence: Analysing and sharing genetic data with Python](https://youtu.be/vmQ1_Pzh4Us)

+  More dataflows!
+This time on the clinical analysis side.

+  Building a graphical query into a Django `Q` query which then turns into an efficient SQL query on the backend.

 ### Other science stuff

 * [Alex Ware: An Introduction to PySpark](https://youtu.be/ZFLOMSuWHxg)

   How is PySpark useful and how is it like and unlike Pandas?

+  Should CountESS be running over Spark?
+Quite possibly.

 * [Andrew Williams: Using Python and 19,200 bits/second serial links to manage antennae for the Square Kilometre Array](https://youtu.be/tYP6nypJWtY)